skyway/skyway.github.io/en/ios-tutorial.md

 ### Add the SDK to the project

-In this tutorial, we will use the method of manually downloading and adding the SDK.
+In this tutorial, we will manually download and add the SDK.

 1. Download the SDK [here](https://github.com/skyway/skyway-ios-sdk/archive/master.zip)
 2. Unzip the file and move `SkyWay.framework` directly into the `skyway-ios-sdk-tutorial` directory.